These Chinese pork ribs are so tender that the meat almost melts off the bone!

 It is called Wuxi Pork ribs (無錫排骨), the signature cuisine of Wuxi, a town in the Jiangsu 江蘇 province of China.

-In general, the amount of salt required is one percent of the ribs by weight.
+The amount of salt required is one percent of the ribs by weight.
 In this case, I use 10g (2 teaspoons) for one kg of pork ribs.

 There is an alternate way to do it.
 Some cooks prefer to place the ribs in boiling water and blanch them for a few minutes.
-Remove and drained.
+Remove and drain.
 This step will help to remove the impurities and the porky smell of the ribs.
 You can do this after marination, as a few minutes of blanching will not remove the salt that penetrates deep into the ribs.
-You can skip this step by just rinsing the ribs under running water if it is fresh and no unacceptable smell.
+You can skip this step by rinsing the ribs under running water if it is fresh and has no unacceptable smell.

 Step 2- Get all the ingredients ready

-Red yeast rice
+Red yeast rice (optional)

-Alternatively, tie the red yeast rice in a cheesecloth bag before adding to the braising water.
+Alternatively, tie the red yeast rice in a cheesecloth bag before adding it to the braising water.
 Remove the bag when the ribs become tender.

 There are some specific aromatics and spices for Wuxi pork ribs.
 Let’s take a look at each of them.